On polarised class groups of orders in quartic CM-fields: Abstract

 \section{Abstract}

-We give an explicit characterisation of pairs of orders in a quartic CM-field that admit the same polarised ideal class group structure.
+We give an explicit necessary condition for pairs of orders in a quartic CM-field to have the same polarised class group.
 This generalises a simpler result for imaginary quadratic fields.

-We give applications to computing endomorphism rings of abelian surfaces over finite fields, and extending a completeness result of Murabayashi and Umegaki~\cite{murabayashi-umegaki} to a list of abelian surfaces over the rationals with complex multiplication by arbitrary orders.
+We give an application of our results to computing endomorphism rings of abelian surfaces over finite fields, and we use our results to extend a completeness result of Murabayashi and Umegaki~\cite{murabayashi-umegaki} to a list of abelian surfaces over the rationals with complex multiplication by arbitrary orders.